cncf/landscape/guide.md

 arbitrary logic, and automation, into kubernetes itself.

-While Kubernetes isn’t the only orchestrator the CNCF hosts (both Crossplane and Volcano are sandbox projects), it is the most commonly used and actively maintained orchestrator.
+While Kubernetes isn’t the only orchestrator the CNCF hosts (both Crossplane and Volcano are incubating projects), it is the most commonly used and actively maintained orchestrator.

 </section>